 - Spatial analysis

 The proposed taxonomy is certainly not exhaustive.
-Often data graphs combine different contexts, e.g. an aggregation graph may have a temporal dimension.
+Often data graphs combine different contexts, e.g. an aggregation graph may have a temporal dimension as in the analysis of the US federal tax revenue.

 One graph for every objective